Single-zone emulator (by University of Southern Denmark, modified by SINTEF)

 Infiltration models

-Inflitration is modeled with a fixed ACH parameter (0.2).
+Inflitration is modeled with a fixed ACH parameter (0.2) in addtion to imbalance between supply and extract air flow.

 CO2 models